 The wind slacked closer to the ground as I got off to lead the Pinto to the open door.
 A set of wet prints led across the wooden floorboards to the stalls.
-My dad's horses were in the stall closest to the door with the gate half open.
+Dad's horses were in the stall closest to the door with the gate half-open.
 I gathered they were after the draft horses.
-People talked about livestock thieving but I had never seen it firsthand.
 Stolen cattle usually found their way into Montana while theirs came north.

 The memory of the Cypress Hills massacre was still in the air at the time.
-It happened around thirty years ago.
+It happened around thirty years before.
 I didn't know if that had a bearing on my hesitation to draw up the rifle, but seeing horse thieves brought the thought to mind.